 NOTICE 1 -- The Rosenberg Notice terminating cash public assistance benefits includes this statement, at page 3: "While we determine whether you are still eligible for Medical Assistance, we will continue Medical Assistance coverage unchanged for: [names of individuals]. ..
 We will soon write to you asking you for information we need to determine your continuing eligibility for Medical Assistance.
 If you do not respond when we write, your Medical Assistance may be closed at that time."
 See also DOH's Informational Letter "Medicaid Determinations When Public Assistance is Denied or Closed or the PA Application is Withdrawn"

 NOTICE TWO -- As the first notice -- the Rosenberg notice -- states, the local district is supposed to contact the recipient to ask for further information if necessary to make this determination.
 The written request for more information would have a deadline to submit the requested documentation.
+This notice will come from NYSofHealth for Singles and Childless Couples in NYC as of July 2018.
+See this Alert.

 A person whose SSI is discontinued will receive three notices - one from the Social Security Administration (SSA) and two from the Medicaid program.